Aman-Godara/terraform-aws-api-gateway-resource-endpoints/examples/1/README.md

 # 3).
 Steps to modify & run this example

-It is recommended for better understanding to follow [Steps to run this example without any modification](#steps-to-run-this-example-without-any-modification) before you modify & run this example
+It is recommended for better understanding to follow [Steps to run this example without any modification](#steps-to-run-this-example-without-any-modification) before you modify & run this example.

 1. Modify default_settings.auto.tfvars file and resources_methods.auto.tfvars file as per your wish
 2. Jump to [Steps to run this example without any modification](#steps-to-run-this-example-without-any-modification).
-Ignore step **1**, **2** and **3** if they are done already.
+Ignore step **1**, **2** and **3** if they are done already

 # 4).
 How to fix errors